Alibaba-MIIL/PartialLabelingCSL/README.md

 ## Inference Code (Demo)
-We provide [inference code](infer.py), that demonstrate how to load the model, pre-process an image and do inference.
-Example run of OpenImages model (after downloading the relevant model):
+We provide [inference code](infer.py), that demonstrates how to load the model, pre-process an image and do inference.
+An example run of OpenImages model (after downloading the relevant model):
 ```
 python infer.py  \